 Getting motivated in the gym can be freaking difficult.
-Sometimes, just hauling yourself off the couch is a challenge; other days it's that elusive bench press PR that gets you down.
-When the going gets tough you need to reach into your pocket, pull out your iPod, and listen to this playlist.
+Sometimes, just hauling yourself off the couch is a challenge; other days, it's that elusive bench press PR that gets you down.
+But sometimes, motivation can be found in the little things in life: the perfect gym shorts, a new whey protein flavor that tastes like your favorite dessert, or an epic playlist.

 From Eminem to DMX to Missy Elliot, we think these 20 hip-hop songs will deliver the perfect amount of fun, intensity, and energy, along with a delicate a hint of nostalgia.
 There's no way you'll get through all of these songs without cracking a smile, nodding your head, or remembering "that one time."